nemavasi/oberonc/sub/compiler/README.md

 ## Using the compiler

-To use the compiler, you need to have the OBERON_BIN variable set to the `bin` folder of the repository.
+To use the compiler, you need to have the OBERON_BIN variable set to the `compiler` folder of the repository.
 The command line syntax of `oberonc` is simple.
 Let's compile examples/Hello.Mod: